 I’m keen on hearing from students and learning on an ongoing basis, so please feel free to reach out to me anytime online or if you see me around campus.
 Cheers!

 The meeting minutes, transcripts, agendas and more for Students’ Council and Executive Committee can be found here.
-If you’re looking for Executive Reports, you can find them here.
+If you’re looking for Executive Reports, you can find them on the meeting minutes page under the Agenda in the Students’ Council minutes here.
 Listed below are our Executive Council meeting minutes.

 If you would like to see past meeting minutes please contact:

 More often than not, our messages can get lost in translation.
 If you require a “face-to-face” meeting with an Executive member consider booking a virtual meeting using the links below!
 But if you have more general questions for SAMU, use our contact form and let us know how we can help.

 You can also use our contact form or visit our Facebook page to get in touch with a member or you can book a 30 minute meeting with any one of the Executives to discuss any concerns, issues or questions you may have as a student.